Male Breast Reduction

 - Gynecomastia Exercises

 Gynecomastia is the medical term for abnormally enlarged breasts in a male.
 This is not uncommon in adolescents, young men, and even older gentlemen.
 In the younger patient, it can be a great source of embarrassment and social disruption, particularly in the pre-teen and early teenage years and especially with sports-related activities.
 The condition often diminishes the ability to change in the locker room without undue embarrassment.
 However, for men of all ages, visible male breast tissue can cause significant psychological distress, diminish self-esteem, and inhibit self-confidence.
-Male breast reduction is one of our comprehensive male plastic surgery procedures that is designed to treat gynecomastia by removing excess breast tissue and/or fat in order to restore the appearance of a flat chest.
-Male breast correction should ideally have invisible scars to retain discretion, which is why Dr. Ram Kalus takes great care to perform the surgery in a manner that can leave residual scarring as inconspicuous and unnoticeable scars, usually hidden in the nipple/areola.
+Male breast reduction is one of our most common male plastic surgery procedures, and is designed to treat gynecomastia by removing excess breast tissue and/or fat in order to restore the appearance of a more flat and typical male chest.
+Male breast correction should ideally have invisible scars, which is why Dr. Ram Kalus and Dr. Craig Rowin take great care to perform the surgery in a manner that leaves inconspicuous and unnoticeable scars, usually hidden in the nipple/areola.